Shopping Cart

 Inadequate Air Seal:

 Remember to pinch their nose.
-Otherwise all the air from the rescue breath will escape through the nostrils
+Otherwise all the air from the rescue breath will escape through the nostrils.

 Do Rescue Breaths Really Matter?